Nitrogen Safety Training

 It is important that employees know how to properly receive, transport, use, store, and safely handle compressed nitrogen gas cylinders.

-Upon completion of this program, you will receive a wallet-size Nitrogen Safety Ticket or Nitrogen Safety Certificate (call it what you will), that will show prospective employers that you have the credentials.
+Upon completion of this training, you will receive a wallet-size Ticket/Certificate, that will show prospective employers that you have the credentials.

-Prospective employers may require confirmation of your Nitrogen Safety Certification.
+Employers may require confirmation of your Certificate.
 We keep your records on file permanently.
-Feel free to have your prospective employer contact M.E.T.I. to confirm your Certification.
+Feel free to have your prospective employer contact METI to confirm your Certification.